Jimie1307/Jimie1307.github.io/README.md

-# My Online Portfolio! >.<
+# Development branch for my portfolio
-Hi!
-This repo contains all the stuff I wrote to build my super simple online portfolio :D Intended to include this in my resume!
-Hopefully my creative juices will come out with a bunch of ideas on how to make it cute and fun to look at lol
+I intend to use React Typescript to redo my portfolio.
+Reason for doing so is to learn how to use React Typescript, as my new team is using it.
+Also it does not hurt to modernise my portfolio a bit haha